ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 * `scale.linear()`
 * `max()`

-To make things even easier, [here][template] is a naked template file you can start out with.
-You can right-click to save it or copy it from here:
+To make things easier, [here][template] is a naked template file you can start out with.
+Right-click the link to save it, or copy from here:

 ```html
 <!DOCTYPE html>